lysender/webhook-rs/README.md

+# webhook-rs: Your app's back door

-# webhook-rs: Exposes your localhost webhooks to the world
+Exposes your private endpoints to the world.

-## Overview
+## Motivation

-I just needed a way to expose my Github webhooks to the internet while developing applications locally.

-There are already some great tools like `ngrok` but they are paid solutions.
-Using SSH proxy might actually work but I don't like a complicated setup since I'm on Windows.
-I need something that I can run anytime and stop anytime too.

-Since I already have my own cloud server, I decided to just develop a simple proxy/tunnel (or whatever you call it) that forwards requests to my local machine and send the response back.
+I needed a tool to expose a Github webhook endpoint for local development purposes.
+Some paid solutions already exist but they are not really worth it since I just need to run the tool once in a while.

+I wrote this tool for a very simple use case:
+- Run the server version of the app on a cloud server
+- Run the client version of the app locally
+- Stop the apps when done

 ## Server